 When you appoint an Enduring Guardian you are designating someone to look after your residential and health care issues if you are not able to.

 An enduring guardianship can be revoked at any time, providing you have mental capacity.

-A power of attorney is generally limited to property rights, while the guardian is focused on the appointor’s personal needs.
+A Enduring power of attorney is limited to financial powers, while the guardian is focused on the appointor’s personal/lifestyle needs.

 The attorney and the guardian can be the same person to avoid any confusion or disagreement.
 That said, one may be talented in attending to financial issues (financial advisor) whilst the other your lifestyle, (nurse) and therefore will be two separate person/s.